rnaveensrinivas/git/README.md

 ## Optional: Swtiching to use SSH Instead of HTTPS for Cloned Repositories

 ### Check Your Current Remote URL
-You must be in a repository that is associated with Github execute the following command.
+You must be in a repository that is associated with Github to execute the following command.
 If you don't have one simply create a GitHub repository and clone it in local.
 - Run the following command:
 ```bash
 $ git remote -v
 ```
-If the URL starts with `https://`, you need to change it to SSH.
+If the URL starts with `https://`, then it uses HTTPS Protocol, it can be changed to use `ssh` with the following steps.

 ### Update the Remote URL
 Replace `username/repository` with your GitHub username and repository name: